 - Having performed overtime work or holiday work for over 80 hours a month, and being recognized to be suffering from fatigue (if they submit a request).
 However, those who meet the following conditions are eligible for face-to-face guidance by physicians without submitting a request: - i.
-R&D workers who worked overtime or on holidays for 100 hours or more per month - Workers under the highly skilled professional system whose health management hours (the total of hours spent in the workplace and working hours outside the workplace) per week exceed 40 hours, where the excess hours per week have accumulated to more than 100 hours per month https://www.toukiren.or.jp/fresc/
+R&D workers who worked overtime or on holidays for 100 hours or more per month - Workers under the highly skilled professional system whose health management hours (the total of hours spent in the workplace and working hours outside the workplace) per week exceed 40 hours, where the excess hours per week have accumulated to more than 100 hours per month https://jsite.mhlw.go.jp/tokyo-roudoukyoku/fresc.html

-Please visit the following website for consultation about workplace health and safety: FRESC (Foreign Residents Support Center) Safety and Health Management Consultation Team
+Please visit the following website for consultation about workplace health and safety (Consultation and Support Office for Foreigners):